About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 16:1-23 The Book of 2 Samuel [in Smaller Chunks]

-When David was a little past the top of the hill, Ziba, [Mephibosheth’s] servant, met him with a couple of saddled [mules] with 200 loaves of bread, 100 bunches of raisins, 100 summer fruit & a bottle of wine, with him.
+When David was a little past the top of the hill, Ziba [Mephibosheth’s] servant met him with a couple of saddled [mules] & upon them: 200 loaves of bread, 100 bunches of raisins, 100 summer fruit & a bottle of wine.

-King [David] said to Ziba, What [do these mean]?
-Ziba said, the [mules] are for the king’s household to ride upon & the bread & summer fruit are for the young men to eat & the wine [is for anyone] to drink [who is] faint in the wilderness.
+And King [David] said to Ziba, What [do these mean?]
+And Ziba said, The [mules] are for the king’s household to ride on & the bread & summer fruit [are] for the young men to eat & the wine [is for anyone] to drink [who is] faint in the wilderness.

 The king [asked,] Where is your master’s son?
-Ziba said to the king, He [stays in] Jerusalem & he said, Today, the house of Israel shall restore [to me] the kingdom of my father.
+And Ziba said to the king, He [stays in] Jerusalem.
+For he said, Today, the house of Israel shall restore [to] me the kingdom of my father.

 Then, king [David] said to Ziba, [Look,] yours are all [who pertain] to Mephibosheth.
 Ziba said, I humbly [ask] you that I may find grace in your sight, my lord, O king.

-When king David came to Bahurim, out came a man from the family of [Saul’s] house [named] Shimei, [Gera’s] son.
-[Shimei] came [forward] & cursed [David] as he [threw] stones at [him] & his servants & all the people & the mighty men on his right hand & on his left.
+When king David came to Bahurim & [saw] a man came out, [from] the family of [Saul’s] house, [named] Shimei, [Gera’s] son.
+[Shimei] came [forward] & cursed [David] as he came & he [threw] stones at David & all his servants.
+And all the people & all the mighty men were on his right hand & on his left.

-Shimei said [this] when he cursed, Come out, come out, you blood [thirsty] man, you man of the [wicked].
-The Lord [repaid] you for all the blood of the house of Saul & [you] have [ruled] in his [place] & the Lord has delivered the kingdom into the hand of Absalom, your son.
+Shimei said [this] when he cursed, Come out, come out, you [blood thirsty] man, you man of the [wicked.]
+The Lord has [repaid] you for all the blood [shed] of the house of Saul & [you] have [ruled] in his [place] & the Lord has delivered the kingdom into the hand of Absalom, your son.

 I pray [that] you let me go over & take off his head.
-King [David] said, What [does this] have to do with you, [son] of Zeruiah?
+King [David] said, What [does this] have to do with you, you [son] of Zeruiah?
 So, let him curse, because the Lord has said to him, Curse David.
-Who shall say, Why have you done [this]?
+Who shall say, [For what reason] have you done [this?]

-David said to Abishai & all his servants, [See,] my son [who] came [from my own body] seeks my life.
-How much more [can] the Benjamite do [to me]?
-Let him alone & let him curse; for the Lord has [told] him [to do so].
+And David said to Abishai & to all his servants, [See,] my son [who] came [from my own body] seeks my life.
+How much more [can] the Benjamite do [to me?]
+Let him alone & let him curse; for the Lord has [told] him [to do so.]

 It may be that the Lord will look upon my [troubles] & will [repay] me good for his cursing this day.
 As David & his men went by the [road,] Shimei went along on the hillside [next] to him, cursing & [throwing rocks & dirt] as he went.

-The king & all the people with him, [became tired] & refreshed themselves there.
-Absalom, Ahitohophel & all the men of Israel came to Jerusalem.
-When Hushai, the Archite, David’s friend, [came] to Absalom, Hushai said to Absalom, God save the king.
-[Long live the king].
+And the king & all the people with him, [became tired] & refreshed themselves there.
+Absalom, Ahitohophel & all the men of Israel came to Jerusalem with him.
+It [happened,] when Hushai, the Archite, David’s friend, [came] to Absalom, Hushai said to Absalom, God save the king.
+[Long live the king.]

-Absalom said, Hushai, Is this your kindness to your friend?
-Why didn’t you [go] with your friend?
-Hushai said, [No, whomever] the Lord, this people & the men of Israel choose, I will [do] his will & I will [stay] with him.
+And Absalom said to Hushai, Is this your kindness to your friend?
+Why [didn’t you go] with your friend?
+Hushai said, [No, whomever] the Lord, this people & the men of Israel choose, I will be his & I will [stay] with him.

 Again, whom shall I serve?
 Shouldn’t I serve in the presence of [David’s] son?
 As I have served in your father’s presence, so will I [serve] in your presence.
 Then, Absalom said to Ahithophel, [Discuss] among [yourselves & give advice as to] what we shall do.

-Then the hand of all [who] are with; you shall be strong.
+Then, the hands of all [who] are with you shall be strong.
 So they spread Absalom’s tent upon the top of the house & Absalom [was intimate with] his father’s [mistresses] in the sight of all Israel.

-Ahithophel’s counsel in those days, was [like someone who inquires] of God.
+And [Ahithophel’s counsel] in those days, was [like someone who inquires] at the oracle of God.
 So, all Ahithophel’s [advice] was both with David & with Absalom.

 8/24/2023